ilchenkob/dto-writer/README.md

 and / or
 - **DataContract** + **DataMember** attributes from **System.Runtime.Serialization** assembly.

+These attributes can be added later.
+You can find code fix suggestions for adding/removing attributes (they will be offered when cursor is placed at DTO class name or one of it's property).

 It's already available at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=VitaliiIlchenko.DtoCreator)

 #### Example